Quarantine Made Them Famous — Now What?

 “I think what's resonating with those videos in particular is they're so dramatic and so ridiculous,” he explained.
 “I think it's speaking to what everybody wants to be able to do: They want to storm out of their house right now and they want to become a wizard and they want to have a vision and see the future.”

-His most popular video has over 11 million views, and he’s not far from hitting one million followers on the app as well.
+His most popular video has over 11 million views, and he just hit one million followers on the app as well.

 Newcomers to the platform have found similar success.
 Many people who had perhaps been holding out on joining the notoriously addictive app finally did once they were faced with the prospect of several months spent inside their houses.